-4 years ago when the Renault Kwid hit the market it grabbed attention with its crossover styling that gave it more road presence than other entry-level hatchbacks.
-Its styling was in fact at the core of its success.
-Of course it did also help that the Kwid was a very spacious car on the inside and brought with it the novelty of a touch-screen infotainment system, something that was unheard of in an 800cc car!
+Four years ago, when the Renault Kwid hit the market, it grabbed everyone’s attention with its crossover styling, which gave it very strong road presence – stronger than any other entry-level hatchback.
+Its styling was, in fact, at the core of its success.
+Of course, the fact that the Kwid was a very spacious car and had the novelty of a touch-screen infotainment system – something that was unheard of in an 800cc car! – also helped.

-4 years later here we are with the Maruti Suzuki S-Presso, a car that is aiming straight for the Kwid!
-It’s got tall design lines to give it more road presence than a traditional hatchback, a consequence of which is a spacious cabin in terms of headroom, it’s also wide enough to appear proportionate and hence has a good amount of shoulder room for occupants.
-And surprise of surprises, it has a touchscreen infotainment system too!
-You get the drift.
+Four years later, Maruti Suzuki is aiming straight for the Kwid with this, the all-new S-Presso.
+It’s got tall design lines that gives it better road presence than a traditional hatchback, which consequently means a spacious cabin with plenty of headroom.
+It’s also wide enough to appear proportionate and, hence, has a good amount of shoulder room for occupants.
+And, surprise surprise, it has a touchscreen infotainment system too.

-When it comes to cabin space though this car simply impresses, even with tall front seat occupants, there is just so much rear seat legroom that you can literally stretch your legs out.
-The rear seat bench is long and the seat is high so you get plenty of under thigh support while the back rest has very decent lower back support.
-The rear seat head rests though are disappointing as they are tiny and offer no support whatsoever.
+In terms of cabin space, this car is impressive.
+Even with tall front occupants, there’s just so much rear-seat legroom that you can literally stretch your legs out.
+The rear seat bench is long, and the seat is high, so you get plenty of under-thigh support, while the backrest has very decent lower-back support.
+The rear seat headrests, though, are disappointing, as they’re tiny and offer no support whatsoever.

 Gem of an engine

-The AMT model meanwhile brings the comfort and convenience of an automatic transmission to the party without sacrificing on fuel efficiency.
+The AMT model, meanwhile, brings the comfort and convenience of an automatic transmission to the party, without compromising on fuel efficiency.
 Both manual and automatic models of the S-Presso have a claimed efficiency figure of 21.7km/l.
-Now the AMT in the S-Presso did feel a little jerky during upshifts and downshifts compared to the Alto K10 which has the same powertrain.
-But I have had a long term AMT Ignis in the past and the way to live with this system is to gently lift off and get on the throttle (like you do in a manual car) every time you want an upshift and the gearbox will give you a seamless upshift.
-So it’s a matter of getting used to an AMT and once you learn to live with it, the benefits of fuel efficiency over other automatics and the lower price differential will make you smile every time.
-This AMT transmission otherwise is on the money when it comes to driveability as it holds the right gears, always allows for instant part-throttle acceleration and kick down acceleration is fairly decent as well.
+Now, during the test, the AMT in the S-Presso did feel a little jerky during upshifts and downshifts compared to the Alto K10, which also has the same powertrain.
+But, having driven the Ignis AMT for some time, I must say that the way to live with this system is to gently lift off the throttle (like you do in a manual car) every time you want an upshift, and the gearbox will immediately comply.

 - Maruti Suzuki S-Presso MT/AMT